Things to see and do

 The Anglo-Saxons held the ridge - now under the abbey buildings - whilst the Norman invaders attacked.
 Follow the full course of the battle with our audio guide, and special children's version.
+See the impressive new wood carved sculpture trail.
 During wet weather, a shorter route along the terrace provides views out over the battlefield landscape and allows visitors to listen to the audio tour from a more comfortable vantage point.

 Are you strong enough to carry a Norman shield into battle?
 Find out what England was like at the time of the conquest, and learn more about the events that led up to the fateful day .